impress-org/support-manual/principles-of-providing-excellent-support/getting-to-resolution.md

 In order for these metrics to reflect resolutions as closely as possible, it's important that each support technician follow these basic protocols when resolving customer issues.

-### Managing 1st Responses
+### Managing First Responses
 The first response is always marked as Pending, waiting for the customer to confirm the fix.
 We encourage a response from the customer, so that we can confirm that fix, and have an additional touch-point with the customer.

 ### Closing Conversations that Do not Get Replies
-Occassionally the customer simply doesn't reply to our responses.
+Occasionally the customer simply doesn't reply to our responses.
 But it is our goal to always have confirmation that the customer issue is in fact resolved.

-So if a customer does not reply to our first response, we reach back out within 3-5 days with the “Close Ticket due to inactivity” saved reply from Help Scout, and if no response then, close without a third reply.
+So if a customer does not reply to our first response, we reach back out within 3-5 days with the `close` saved reply from Help Scout, and if no response then, close without a third reply.

 Unfortunately, some customers will not reply to a ticket that has been resolved no matter how often we ask.
 For that reason, we close tickets after reaching out for resolution and checking Help Scout to confirm that the customer viewed the response.